When Did the Waters Part?

 Two Phases, One Curve

-The mayim (day 40 onward): The system transitions from explosive fracture to sustained viscous flow.
-Velocity is at or near its peak of approximately 11 km/yr and decays exponentially with a time constant of 445 years (half-life 309 years).
-This phase accounts for essentially all of the 5,000 km total displacement.
+Phase B (day 40 onward, the mayim): The system transitions from explosive fracture to sustained viscous flow.
+Starting velocity of this phase is approximately 10.3 km/yr, decaying exponentially with a time constant of 445 years (half-life 309 years).
+Phase B accounts for the remaining 4,581 km of displacement (91.6%).
 This is the phase that builds basins, raises mountains, generates hydrothermal heat, and drives the ice age.

 The detailed derivation and parameter sensitivity analysis are presented in Appendix A.